-Q 4.17: Are the requirements of Section 4 and 5 of the AG (the maximum illustrated rate, DCS testing) applicable to all in-force illustrations?
+Q 4.16: Are the requirements of AG 49-A (the maximum illustrated rate, DCS testing) applicable to all in-force illustrations?

 Section 1.
+Effective Date

-Effective Date This Actuarial Guideline shall be effective as follows:
+This Actuarial Guideline shall be effective as follows:

 - i.
 Sections 4 and 5 shall be effective for all new business and in-force life insurance illustrations on policies sold on or after September 1, 2015. - ii.
 Effective March 1, 2017, Section 4 and Section 5 shall be effective for all inforce life insurance illustrations on policies within the scope of this actuarial guideline, regardless of the date the policy was sold. - iii.
-Sections 6 and 7 shall be effective for all new business and in-force life insurance illustrations on policies sold on or after March 1, 2016.
+Sections 6 and 7 shall be effective for all new business and in-force life insurance illustrations on policies sold on or after March 1, 2016. - iv.
+This actuarial guideline shall not apply for any new business or in force life insurance illustrations on policies sold on or after December 14, 2020. - v.
+Notwithstanding part iv of this section, an insurer may choose to utilize AG-49A guidance for new illustrations on policies sold prior to the effective date of AG49A provided that, one, the insurer utilizes AG-49A guidance for all new product illustrations subject to AG49, and, two, the insurer does not revert back to the AG-49 guidance.

-A. Yes.
-Effective March 1, 2017, Sections 4 and 5 apply to in-force illustrations on policies that are within the scope of AG 49.